You Are Here:Home » Apple Varieties

 Cortland

-Descended from the McIntosh, it’s a cross between a Ben Davis and McIntosh.
+A descendant of the McIntosh, it’s a cross between a Ben Davis and McIntosh.
 Large globular shape with red-orange stripes.
 Mild, sweet taste and crisp texture.
 Excellent for salads and fruit plates; resists browning.
 Good for pies and sauces.

 Cross between the Golden Delicious and the Japanese Indo.
 Larger than average; tart to sweet taste and firm texture.
 Ideal for snack.
 Delicious in pies and chunky sauces.